mugetsu7/InfiniteJ/InfiniteJJ/InfiniteJJJ/README.md

 - bonusN: counter that counts the transitions that the user missed or falsely detected consecutively
 - bonusP: counter that counts the actual transitions that the user detected consecutively
 - continuityN: boolean variable that checked if the user missed or falsely detected a transition in previous move
-- continuityN: boolean variable that checked if the user accurately detected a transition in previous move
+- continuityP: boolean variable that checked if the user accurately detected a transition in previous move
 - totalS: total score of the user that starts with 20 points that is updated everytime the three main variables (false_positiveT, detected_transition, and false_negativeT) get updated.

 As mentioned previously, the faster the user can detect the transition, the more points the user get.
 For every time in the row the user accurately detect a transition, the point of that specific would multiply with the number of consecutive detected transition.